vivekjag1/portfolioWebsite/README.md

 # Vivek Jagadeesh's portfolio website

 This repository is a portfolio website for Vivek Jagadeesh, a student at Worcester polytechnic institute.
+The website is publicly available at https://vivekjagadeesh.com

 Technology stack used
 - React + TypeScript